Green Network Training Programme

-This project provides work experience in a team environment for young people seeking to work in estate maintenance.
-Twelve trainees have been recruited from Garnock Connections communities, and they are now working towards accredited vocational certificates while gaining essential, on the job experience.
+This project has provided paid work placements in a team environment for young people seeking to work in estate maintenance.
+Twelve trainees from Garnock Connections communities have now completed their placements, gaining accredited vocational certificates and essential, on the job experience.
 This includes transferrable core skills crucial to all employers.

 The trainees perfectly summed up what Garnock Connections is all about, as they were able to devote their time and skills to other projects, such as planting trees as part of Community Habitat Restoration, and developing visitor facilities at RSPB Lochwinnoch.

 Did you know?